Gold Class Standards for Collision Repair

 In the example pictured, a shop employs two estimators, three nonstructural technicians, four structural technicians, and four refinish technicians.

-For this example one out of the two estimators need to complete ProLevel 2, two of the three nonstructural technicians need to complete ProLevel 2, all four structural technicians need to complete ProLevel 2, and two of the refinishers, need to complete ProLevel 2 for the scaling Gold Class requirements.
+For this example one out of the two estimators needs to complete ProLevel 2, two of the three nonstructural technicians need to complete ProLevel 2, all four structural technicians need to complete ProLevel 2, and two of the refinishers, need to complete ProLevel 2 for the scaling Gold Class requirements.
 Watch this video to learn about scaling.

 Location Level